Butter Dev Logo

 The DWR Namespace Handler:

-Spring 2.x includes a new “XML Namespace Handlers” feature.
+Spring 2.x introduced an “XML Namespace Handlers” feature.
 DWR 2.x allows you to leverage this feature through a custom namespace — eliminating the need for the DWR configuration file (dwr.xml).
-If you are using DWR 2.0.x and Spring 2.x this is the recommended approach if you want seamless integration (almost) between DWR and Spring.
+If you are using DWR > 2.0.x and Spring > 2.x this is the recommended approach if you want seamless integration (almost) between DWR and Spring.

-There are two configurations to consider, please select a link for a detailed description and to download a fully functioning basic example:
+There are a myriad of configurations to consider.
+I have included what I feel or the more popular choices.
+Please select a link for a detailed description of each configuration and to download a fully functioning basic example:

 dwr.xml: